 We have had strong stormy winds for two days and it's not easy to go to the gardens.
 But today, the winds have dropped, the sky is a wonderfully clear blue and best of all the sun is shining.
 Stepping out of my house I could see wind damage everywhere, branches strewn around the garden, pots blown over and wisteria blossom everywhere.
 What a mess.

-Cycling up to Thrive I knew my task today would be to tidy up the gardens, clear the debris and water.
-Turning into the drive it is a delight to see meadows are awash with spring flowers and the grass is deep green. it really is a gorgeous meadow and no better when it is bathed in bright sun light.
+Cycling up to Thrive, I knew my task today would be to tidy up the gardens, clear the debris and water.
+Turning into the drive it is a delight to see meadows awash with spring flowers and the grass is deep green.
+It really is a gorgeous meadow and no better when it is bathed in bright sun light.
 I stop to watch a woodpecker creeping up a tree and start to hammer on the bark.

-We all hope this ghastly virus subsides quickly and that we have done enough to keep these gardens alive.
-For those who usually visit the gardens to work in them.
+We all hope this ghastly virus subsides quickly and we have done enough to keep these gardens alive for those who usually visit the gardens to work in them.
 We have enjoyed working here but when you return there is still lots of work to be done.
 But the gardens are alive.

 A big thank you to Christine and the Beech Hill villagers, as well as those helping keep our gardens maintained in Birmingham and London's Battersea Park.
 We are very grateful for your help during these times.